 The Company has paid quarterly dividends on its common shares for over 50 years.
 The declaration and payment of dividends on the Company's common shares and the amount thereof are at the discretion of the Board, which takes into account the Company's financial results, capital requirements, available cash flow, future prospects of the Company's business and other factors considered relevant from time to time.
-Over time, it is the Company's intention to increase the amount of the dividend while retaining appropriate free cash flow to reduce debt and finance future growth.
+Over time, it is the Company's intention to increase the amount of the dividend while retaining appropriate free cash flow to finance future growth.

-During the second quarter of 2015, the Board declared a 2.0% increase in the quarterly dividend, from \$0.245 to \$0.25 per common share, commencing with the quarterly dividend payable July 1, 2015.
-This increase followed a 2.1% increase in the quarterly dividend in the second quarter of 2014.
+During the second quarter of 2016, the Board declared a 4.0% increase in the quarterly dividend, from \$0.25 to \$0.26 per common share, commencing with the quarterly dividend payable July 1, 2016.
+This increase followed a 2.0% increase in the quarterly dividend in the second quarter of 2015.